lte

 What is special about NB-IoT?

-Narrow Band IoT (NB-IoT) is another standard implemented by many network providers in the 4G and 5G network.
-The introduction of NB-IoT networks first started in the European area.
-Therefore, NB-IoT is currently the most widespread LPWAN technology, especially in Europe.
+Narrow Band IoT(NB-IoT) is another standard that is implemented by many network providers in the 4G and 5G network.
+The introduction of NB-IoT networks first began in Europe.
+Therefore, NB-IoT is currently the most widely used LPWAN technology, especially in Europe.

 The data rates for NB-IoT are particularly low.
-In the downlink, the data rate is just 26 Kbit/s, and up to 66 Kbit/s in the uplink.
-With several seconds of latency (up to 10 seconds), there is also a long delay between sending and receiving data.
-This already shows that NB-IoT is not suitable for applications where reaction times are important.
-For example, if you wanted to control a garage door, it would only open after a noticeable delay.
-When measuring nitrogen levels, for example, every second is not important, so NB-IoT would be well suited for transmitting data here.
+In the downlink, the data rate is just 26 Kbit/s, in the uplink up to 66 Kbit/s.
+With a latency of several seconds (up to 10 seconds), there is also a long delay between sending and receiving data.
+This already shows that NB-IoT is not suitable for applications where response times are important.
+If you wanted to control a garage door, for example, it would only open after a noticeable delay.
+When measuring nitrogen values, for example, every second is not important, so NB-IoT would be well suited to transmitting the data.

 What is the best technology to use?

-Some LTE-M and NB-IoT networks are already available with your wherever SIM .
+Some LTE-M and NB-IoT networks are already available with the M2M SIM cards from wherever SIM .
 For more information or questions about network coverage, please contact our sales team.

 More IoT news